Visa history of Russia: Sporting events

-2018 FIFA World Cup

-2018 FIFA World Cup holders of tickets for matches of the championship will be able to enter Russia without a visa with personalized card of viewer (also known as the passport of a fan or fan-ID) and national passport from 4 June to 15 July 2018.
+2018 FIFA World Cup holders of tickets for matches of the championship were able to enter Russia without a visa with personalized card of viewer (also known as the passport of a fan or fan-ID) and national passport from 4 June to 15 July 2018.

 Transit through the Republic of Belarus

-FAN ID holders entering the Russian Federation territory in the period from 4 June to 15 July and exiting the Russian Federation territory from 4 June to 25 July 2018 have the right of visa-free transit through the territory of the Republic of Belarus with FAN ID both on a laminated form and in electronic form and a valid identity document (passport) in the period from 4 June to 25 July 2018.
+FAN ID holders entering the Russian Federation territory in the period from 4 June to 15 July and exiting the Russian Federation territory from 4 June to 25 July 2018 had the right of visa-free transit through the territory of the Republic of Belarus with FAN ID both on a laminated form and in electronic form and a valid identity document (passport) in the period from 4 June to 25 July 2018.
 Holders of a fan passports or FAN IDs can cross the Russia-Belarus border if they travel via the motor road and railway routes through checkpoints that are not international.

-Similarly eased restrictions are planned for visitors to the 2017 FIFA Confederations Cup and to the 2018 FIFA World Cup.
+Similarly eased restrictions were in effect during the 2017 FIFA Confederations Cup and to the 2018 FIFA World Cup.
 From 4 June to 25 July 2018, visas won't be required for those attending matches of the 2018 FIFA World Cup championship, who will be able to enter Russia with an ID and passport.
 Foreigners participating in events and FIFA athletes, will have to obtain visas, but with a simplified procedure.
 In particular, such visas will be issued within 3 working days from the date of filing and without payment of consular fees.
 This procedure will last until 31 December 2018.

-Foreigners involved in activities and not participating in sporting events, will travel to and from Russia on ordinary multiple-entry work visas that will be issued for a period of 1 year.
+Foreigners involved in activities and not participating in sporting events, were able to travel to and from Russia on ordinary multiple-entry work visas that will be issued for a period of 1 year.
 Foreigners entering to work for FIFA events, its subsidiaries and contractors, confederations, national football associations, the Russian football Union, or the "Russia-2018" organizing committee will be entitled to work in Russia without obtaining a work permit.